TanguyCazalets/tensors/README.md

 ```
 ./ttmatvec -a mata.bin -x vecx.bin -y vecy.bin
 ```
+Note that this around, the number of columns of the TT-matrix in each dimension (specified after -n above) must correspond to number of rows of the corresponding dimension of the TT-vector to be multiplied with (specified after -m).

 ### Comparing the resulting ttvec
 Once your code creates the matvec result in a file (say "vecy.bin"), you need to compare it with the result of the